aaronr7734/team-8-project/reports/report-07.md

    Jessica's Thoughts: During the presentation I stuttered on my last bullet point because of my lack of practice.

    Jennie's Thoughts: I believe the only failure we had this week was knowing how to start the presentation.
-Since we knew what we wanted to do throughout the presentation but had a rocky start.
+We knew what we wanted to do throughout the presentation but had a rocky start.

 ### **Barriers**: